PushpakKhadke/C-PROJECTS/GUI_C_BASED_PROJECT/31__Ellipse_Shape/readme.md

-# Draw Octagon Project
+# Draw Ellipse Project

-The provided code is a Windows application written in C, which creates a graphical window displaying an octagon shape filled with purple color over a gradient background transitioning from dark gray to light gray.
+The provided code is a Windows application written in C, which creates a graphical window displaying an Ellipse shape filled with yellow color over a gradient background transitioning from dark red to light orange.

 ## Technology Stack